krnak/ztrezor/doc/README.md

 ## Security model

 <img src="interactions.png" alt="Trezor - Host - User - full node interactions" width="600"/>

 Our communication scheme consists of four players.
 User, Trezor, a Host (typically a PC or a cell phone) and Zcash fullnode (a server maintaining a full blockchain copy).

 Our security goals differs according to following two scenarios:

 1. Even if the **Host is malicious**, he cannot spend Zcash funds from the Trezor.
 However, he can violate Zcash privacy features.

 2. If the **Host is honest**, then all Zcash privacy features are preserved.

 Zcash privacy guarantees are for example:

-- **Address unlinkability:** Given two shielded addresses, nobody can decide whether they belong to the same spending authority.
+- **Shielded address unlinkability:** Two shielded addresses with the same spending authority cannot be linked (without knowledge of Incoming Viewing Key).

-- **Transaction graph shielding:** Given a shielded input and a copy of the blockchain, nobody can decide to which previously committed shielded outputs this input corresponds to.
+- **Transaction graph shielding:** As in Bitcoin, every shielded input corresponds to some shielded output.
+However this correspondence is unrecognizable (without knowledge of Incoming Viewing Key for a particular tuple).

 - **Amount privacy:** Given a shielded input (resp. output), nobody can compute how many ZECs were spent (resp. sent).

-## Simplified protocol
+## Simplified protocol (outdated)

 ![protocol](simple.png)